Distance Learning in 2021: How to make the most of this school year

 Students and learning online in 2021: reshaping education

-As covered in the sections above, online learning, either at school with a teacher present or in a home setting, is here to stay.
 Only 20 years ago, students would carry around heavy sets of textbooks and go to a designated “computer room” to practice their Microsoft Word and PowerPoint skills.
-Knowing that a school’s duty is to give students tools to flourish in an ever changing world, in 2007 the Australian Prime Minister, Kevin Rudd, rolled out an ambitious plan to give every senior student in the country a laptop computer for their studies.
-Other countries enacted similar policies, bringing laptops, tablets and SMART Boards into classrooms on mass.
+Knowing that a school’s duty is to give students tools to flourish in an ever changing world, in 2007 the Australian Prime Minister, Kevin Rudd, rolled out an ambitious plan to give every senior student in the country a laptop computer for online learning.
+Other countries enacted similar policies, bringing laptops, tablets and SMART Boards into classrooms en mass.
 With this innovation, the way students learnt and the way teachers taught would forever be changed.

 Due to technology, there has been a shift in emphasis in classrooms around the world.
 “Transmission teaching”, whereby a teacher imparts information and facts for students to write down or memorize has given way to a different approach.
 Students have so much knowledge at their fingertips, that learning how to search for, find, organize and store information is now a major area of attention.
 Students are given more of a free reign to direct their own learning, but given the skills to do so in an effective way.